 The true test would be the trip to Mexico City.
 The entire time, my husband was impressed and surprised by how much I actually understood.
 I felt confident talking with his family and didn't even need him by my side to translate.
 I didn't get every joke or follow every story, but I understood a lot - enough to poke fun at my husband when he joked about my accent.
 I could effectively communicate with a lot of different people (and they could understand me too!).
 Thanks to Babbel, learning a language has opened up a whole new side of myself and has brought me closer to my husband and his family.

-Update: The folks at Babbel are extending a special offer to our readers Follow this link to Get 60% OFF + Unlimited Free Lifetime Access To All Languages!
+Update: The folks at Babbel are extending a special Summer offer to our readers Follow this link to Get 60% OFF + Unlimited Free Lifetime Access To All Languages!